Did You Catch The Underlying Meanness Of The

 Then there’s Dr. Leslie Rosen (Marcia Gay Harden).
 At the start of the film, we learn she’s a therapist, treating both Annie and her estranged husband, Aaron (Stephen Collins — more on that doozy later).
 Perhaps an iffy professional move, but clearly she’s no bimbo; she’s a doctor.
 Strong, intelligent, professional woman?
 Ten feminist points!
 But then — twist — it turns out she’s also sleeping with Aaron behind Annie’s back.
 And, while we’re at it, behind the state licensing board’s back.

-If Phoebe is the ditz, then Dr. Rosen is the vamp, and both women, once villainized, pretty much vanish from the film.
+If Phoebe is the ditz, then Dr. Rosen is the vamp, and both women, once villainised, pretty much vanish from the film.

 Finally, we have Shelly (Sarah Jessica Parker).
 This is the aforementioned barracuda who apparently stole Brenda’s husband, Morty (Dan Hedaya).
 In terms of the villains, she gets the most character development — meaning she personifies multiple traits of the Evil Husband-Stealing Archetype, rather than just one.
 She’s not literally 12, but she is very young, thin, mean, and ditzy.
 She’s a legit gold-digger who slinks around in furs and picks her teeth at the dinner table.